 Eat juicy fruits like fresh berries, apples, dates, mango, papaya, melons, stone fruit, figs, cherries, avocado, coconut, dark grapes, sweet oranges, pears, sweet plums, pomegranates and pineapples.
 Eating freshly picked local food also means you’ll be getting fruits and vegetables when they are in season and at their highest nutritional value (pranic) and they will taste their best!

 Peach Lassi.
 Click on the image for the recipe

-Favour sweet and bitter veggies like fennel, kale, leeks, salad lettuces, artichoke, asparagus, black olives, carrots, celery, cauliflower, cucumbers, potatoes, sprouts, squash, zucchini, and corn on the cob.
+Favour sweet and bitter veggies like avocado, artichoke, asparagus, black olives, carrots, cauliflower, celery, cucumbers, fennel, kale, leeks, salad lettuces, potatoes, sprouts, squash, zucchini, sweet potatoes and corn on the cob.

-Dairy can be used by pitta dosha, but make sure to favour fresh over aged or soured cheeses.
+Dairy can be used by pitta dosha, but make sure to favour fresh, avoid over aged or soured cheeses.

-Grains that are sweet and cooling for pitta are rice, oats, couscous, barley, spelt.
+Grains that are sweet and cooling for pitta are rice, oats, couscous, barley, spelt and quinoa.